An Input-Output Parametrization of Stabilizing Controllers: amidst Youla and System Level Synthesis: Implementing The Input-Output Parametrization

 \subsubsection{Continuous-time case}

 Since the system $G_c$ is defined in continuous-time, the cost function does not admit the form (\ref{eq:trace}).
 Encoding the $\mathcal{H}_2$ norm in continuous-time presents an additional challenge.
-As outlined in Section~\ref{sub:LP}, our LP based computation offers a solution to the main difficulty in implementing the coordinate-free approach of \cite{sabau2017convex}, that is obtaining an initial controller $K_0 \in \mathcal{C}_{\text{stab}} \cap \mathcal{K}$ in advance.
-Once $K_0 \in \mathcal{C}_{\text{stab}} \cap \mathcal{K}$ is obtained by solving an LP within the input-output parametrization, the convex model-matching formulation of \cite[Theorem IV.12]{sabau2017convex} can be exploited directly.
+As outlined in Section~\ref{sub:LP}, our LP based computation offers a solution to the main difficulty in implementing the coordinate-free approach of \cite{sabau2017convex}, that is obtaining an initial controller $K_0 \in \mathcal{C}_{\text{stab}} \cap \mathcal{K}$.
+Once $K_0 \in \mathcal{C}_{\text{stab}} \cap \mathcal{K}$ is obtained by solving an LP within the input-output parametrization, the convex model-matching formulation of \cite[Theorem IV.12]{sabau2017convex} can be exploited directly to optimize over.